-Modern compilation tools are able to auto generate DEPCNTs and DEPAREs based on high density data.
+Modern compilation tools are able to generate, automatically or semi-automatically, DEPCNTs and DEPAREs based on high density bathymetric data.

 The result of these processes is usually a very detailed set of contours which, depending on the characteristics of the sea floor, may run very close to each other or become tiny polygons when surrounding small shoals.